Photographing the Best Places in Colombia

-We design the tour according to what you want to see, by species, by places, photography tour, with special requirements of tourist sites, gastronomy, special transport conditions, cultural activities, etc. What you dream we have it.
+We design the tour according to what you want to see.
+It could be by species, by places with special requirements of tourist sites, gastronomy, special transport conditions, cultural activities, etc. Whatever your dream we’ll make it possible.

-The Puracé National Park is located in the Central Andean Region of Colombia (3000 – 4500 masl.), southeast of the city of Popayán.
-We’ll leave the hotel in Cali at 4:30 am and arrive to Puracé at 8:00am where we will have breakfast.
-Then we’ll visit the Condor rock.
-This is the place where the magnificent Condor of the Andes comes to be fed regularly. (there’s a 70% chance we’ll get to see it).
+The Puracé National Park is located in the Central Andean Region of Colombia (altitude of 3000 – 4500 masl.), Southeast of the city of Popayán.
+We’ll leave from the hotel in Cali at 4:30 am and arrive at Puracé at 8:00am where we will have breakfast.
+Then we’ll visit the Condor Rock.
+This is the place where the magnificent Condor of the Andes comes to be fed regularly (there’s a 70% chance we’ll get to see it).
 This is the best place to photograph this majestic bird.
-You may get great pictures of the Cóndor on the Rock or soaring the sky above the spectacular cliffs of the Colombian central Andes.
-We will also enjoy the beautiful scenery of the magical Puracé Paramo, with it’s mystical mist above the San Rafael lagoon and San Juan hot-springs.
-We’ll go birding around the trails, where we may do incidental photography for Scarlet bellied Mountain Tanager, Collared Inca, Carunculated Caracara, Black capped Tyrannulet, Streak throated Bush Tyrant, Crowned Chat Tyrant, Rufous breasted Chat Tyrant, Brown backed Chat Tyrant, Golden fronted Redstart, Scarlet bellied Mountain Tanager, Black Flowerpiercer, Slaty Brush Finch, Blue backed Conebill, Pale naped Brush Finch, Golden crowned Tanager, Superciliared Hemispingus and many other species.
-In the afternoon we will go to the hotel Arcada Payanesa (o la Herrería Colonial) at Popayan .
+You can get great pictures of the Cóndor standing in the Rock or soaring the sky above the spectacular cliffs of the Colombian Central Andes.
+We will also enjoy the beautiful scenery of the magical Puracé Paramo, with it’s mystical mist above the San Rafael lagoon and San Juan Hot-Springs.
+We’ll go birding around the trails, where we could luckily take photographs of Scarlet bellied Mountain Tanager, Collared Inca, Carunculated Caracara, Black capped Tyrannulet, Streak throated Bush Tyrant, Crowned Chat Tyrant, Rufous breasted Chat Tyrant, Brown backed Chat Tyrant, Golden fronted Redstart, Scarlet-bellied Mountain Tanager, Black Flowerpiercer, Slaty Brush Finch, Blue backed Conebill, Pale naped Brush Finch, Golden crowned Tanager, Superciliared Hemispingus and many other species.
+In the afternoon we will go to the hotel Arcada Payanesa (o la Herrería Colonial) at Popayán .

 Birding In The Condor Stone

-La Minga, an ecolodge located within the Rio Bitaco forest reserve.
-We will check in, go birding (till dusk, if your arrival time allows it), and relax in our first night.
+La Minga, is ecolodge located within the Rio Bitaco Forest Reserve.
+We will check in, go birding (‘till dusk if your arrival time allows it), and relax in the first night.
 La Minga is a cozy, quiet Lodge with comfortable and clean rooms, and hot water.We will spend the morning birding at the trails and feeders of La Minga Ecolodge.
 There we will have the opportunity to watch birds like endemic Multicolored Tanager, endemic Colombian Chachalaca ,Saffron crowned Tanager, Golden naped Tanager, Acorn Woodpecker, Golden Olive Woodpecker, Long Tailed Sylph, Brown violetear, Booted Raquettail, Western and Andean Emerald, Bronzy Inca, Green Honeycreeper, White naped Brush Finch, Bananaquit, Barred Becard, Uniform Antshrike, Crested and Golden headed Quetzal, Flame rumped Tanager, Slate throated Redstart, Azara’s spinetail, Golden Crowned Flycatcher, Green and black Fruiteater, Black billed thrush among many other.